 develop Campers' inner strengths through outdoor exploration & adventure.

 At Red Oak Camp our mission is simple: To develop children's inner strengths through outdoor exploration and adventure.
 Our trained counselors provide campers with structured activities designed to build their confidence and independent thinking skills.
-For 70 years, we've been using experiential learning techniques to help the campers of today grow into the leaders of tomorrow, all while building lifelong friendships and memories.
+For over 70 years, we've been using experiential learning techniques to help the campers of today grow into the leaders of tomorrow, all while building lifelong friendships and memories.